nickyiliwang0000/h/css/flexbox.md

 ```

 ### `flex-direction`
-You know how when we say `position:absolute;` on an element, we unlock the ability to use the `top`, `right`, `bottom` and `left` properties?
-Something similar happens when we set a container to `display:flex;`.
+You know how when we say `position: absolute;` on an element, we unlock the ability to use the `top`, `right`, `bottom` and `left` properties Something similar happens when we set a container to `display: flex;`.
 We now have access to a bunch of properties that will describe how the content inside the container behaves.

 The default behavior of all child elements of a parent that is `display:flex;` is for them to flow next to each other.

 Child elements are positioned along a main axis.
 We can choose this axis using the `flex-direction` property.
-When we choose a main axis,the other axis becomes _the secondary axis_.
+When we choose a main axis, the other axis becomes _the secondary axis_.

 For the next four examples, the first child element in the page will have a different background colour.